racquesta/sampleLesson/README.md

 ### 7. Instructor Do: Keeping Inventory Part 1

+In this activity, we will be making use of Google's ui class to make dialogs that allow us to interact with the script.
+We will be creating a simple interface that allows us to add inventory to a list.
+Note that in this activity we will be incorporating more basic javascript into our code.

 Open the [02-Ins_KeepingInventory]() Google Sheet and script and walk through code with students.